DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

+## summation of missed beamtime due to mono problems ##
+07.07.
+- no setup until 14 o'clock
+- no measurement started before 22 o'clock
+- mono problems in the night
+08.07.:
+- 08:30 mono went off when first catalytic cycle started

+## start of day shift at 7:30##

 thermocouple was somewhat away from sample; hence, T(sample) > T(thermocouple) by ca. 100 °C during calcination <br>
   --> thermocouple needs to be set to an estimated 250 °C for cooling down to have 350 °C<br>